iptv-org/iptv/CONTRIBUTING.md

 - `playlist:format`: formats internal playlists.
 The process includes [URL normalization](https://en.wikipedia.org/wiki/URI_normalization), duplicate removal, removing invalid ids and sorting links by channel name, quality, and label.
 - `playlist:update`: triggers an update of internal playlists.
 The process involves processing approved requests from issues.
 - `playlist:generate`: generates all public playlists.
-- `playlist:validate`: сhecks ids and links in internal playlists for errors.
+- `playlist:validate`: checks ids and links in internal playlists for errors.
-- `playlist:lint`: сhecks internal playlists for syntax errors.
+- `playlist:lint`: checks internal playlists for syntax errors.
 - `playlist:test`: tests links in internal playlists.
 - `playlist:edit`: utility for quick streams mapping.
 - `playlist:export`: creates a JSON file with all streams for the [iptv-org/api](https://github.com/iptv-org/api) repository.
 - `readme:update`: updates the list of playlists in [README.md](README.md).
 - `report:create`: creates a report on current issues.
-- `lint`: сhecks the scripts for syntax errors.
+- `lint`: checks the scripts for syntax errors.
 - `test`: runs a test of all the scripts described above.

 ## Workflows